koalalorenzo/blog/content/posts/202210-10-years-diary/index.md

 Writing down what I saw, the emotions, the sensations, or small details of my experience does not only enrich the story, but it allows me to teleport mentally when I am reading back again the page.
-I am forcing myself to look around more, to capture feelings  and sensation in my everyday life, so that I will be forced to write it down  later.
+I am forcing myself to look around more, to capture feelings  and sensation in my everyday life so that I will be forced to write it down  later.

-The opposite scares me a lot: not being able to enjoy the important moments of my life and reaching an old age where I didn't pay attention to things that matter.
-I am scared of having past my whole life in front a screen rather than looking at the colors of the leaves or the smile on people's face.
+The opposite scares me a lot: not being able to enjoy the important moments of my life and reaching an old age where I didn't pay attention to things that matter. 😱 I am scared of having passed my whole life in front of a screen or phone rather than looking at the colors of the leaves or the smile on people's face.

 ## What do I use and how often?